How to Inspect a Crawl Space?: Steps, Checklist

 6. Check the plumbing and HVAC components

-8. Check for the pest infestation of the crawlspace
+8. Check for pest infestation in the crawl space

 9. Check insulation and vapor control